reilivia/reilivia.github.io/_posts/2022-08-10-exploring-the-noise-wave.markdown

 <iframe src="https://editor.p5js.org/reilivia/full/Ullt443Y1"></iframe>

 # Why use Begin Shape?
-The code uses beginShape() to create a shape using vertex.
+The code uses [beginShape()][begin-shape] to create a shape using vertex.
 Two of the vertex will be a noise line, while the other two are used to fill half of the canvas.

 {% highlight ruby %}
 //The wave is on the top part of the canvas